bhisaac/5eFP/5eFP-SRD.md

 >
 >> A condition or situation afflicts the world map.
 This condition or situation makes prolonged contact impossible or lethal.
 What's going on in your world map that explains this limit?
 For example, in Enchanted Forest, the Enchantress Queen can only keep the PCs safe from the Nightmare for up to 8 hours once the PCs have deployed.
 Keeping PCs safe from the Nightmare for 8 hours consumes 1 starflower.
 The Enchantress Queen must then finish a long rest before undertaking another deployment.

+### LEVEL

+LEVEL is a placeholder number that starts at 1 and increases over time to 7 as game objectives are completed.

 ### Setting Handbook

 All details about the 5eFP practice you are joining can be found in your setting handbook.